-While much of the ancient city was destroyed during the Taiping Rebellion in the mid-nineteenth century, today's Hangzhou is a modern and vibrant economical center.
+While much of the ancient city that had been the capital of the southern Song Dynasty was destroyed during the Taiping Rebellion in the mid-nineteenth century, today's Hangzhou is a modern and vibrant economical center.
 Thanks to its unique setting by the West Lake, it continues to enjoy the many benefits of the natural surroundings that have delighted visitors for centuries.
-Not only was it much vaunted in his writings by the 13th century explorer Marco Polo, but the Lake and its environs have inspired poets of great renown such as Bai Juyi and Su Dongpo down the ages.
+Not only was it much vaunted in his writings by the 13th century explorer Marco Polo, but the Lake and its environs have inspired poets of great renown through the ages.